AlixMorales/AlixMorales/README.md

-Emory University math nerd dabbling in programming.
+Emory University Applied Mathematics and Statistics

 Currently working on having fun and starting some cool projects 👍